Introducing TapRooT®️ University Student Competition: Providing the Tools to Help Tomorrow’s Leaders Succeed

 The University of Akron (UA): To donate to our students use the drop down menu under the Designate to a Department/Program and choose Chemical/Corrosion, or by mail.
 Attention: Dr. Jie Zheng, Department Chair, Department of Chemical, Biomolecular and Corrosion Engineering, The University of Akron, 200 E. Buchtel Commons, Akron, OH 44325-3906

-Learn more about the participating universities
+Learn more about the students and participating universities

 - NC State University